Sreejesh06/Osdag-FOSSEE/README.md

 - **Two-panel layout** with Basic/Additional tabs on the left and a permanent bridge cross-section image on the right.
 - **Type of structure** dropdown with the “Other structures not included” guard that disables all remaining inputs.
-- **Project location** workflow with mutually exclusive modes: Enter Location Name (state → district) backed by CSV tables, and Tabulate Custom Loading Parameters via the spreadsheet popup.
+- **Project location** workflow with mutually exclusive modes: Enter Location Name (state → district) backed by the SQLite `LocationRecord` table (seeded from `data/environment_table.csv`), and Tabulate Custom Loading Parameters via the spreadsheet popup.
 All environment values are rendered in green.
+- **Material catalog** served from the SQLite `MaterialCatalog` table (seeded from `data/materials.csv`) so every dropdown reflects database rows instead of hard-coded lists.
 - **Geometric details** block with span/carriageway/skew validations, the Modify Additional Geometry popup, interdependent field logic, and inline status messaging.
 - **Material inputs** restricted to the approved grades (E250/E350/E450 and M25–M60).
 - **Popup experiences** for both the spreadsheet and the geometry adjustments, complete with validation errors/warnings.